evanepio/scooter-svelte/README.md

 # Scooter Svelte

 This is an implementation of PEIDevs' infamour Scooter app.
-This version is implemented in [Svelte](https://svelte.dev/).
+This version is implemented in [Svelte](https://svelte.dev/) version 3.0.0.

+Other Scooters:

+* [The People's Scooter](https://peidevs.github.io/Event_Resources/): the dependable classic, implemented in the Dojo Framework (version 1.10.3)
+* [Angular Scooter](http://peidevs.github.io/Scooter/): the slightly fancier one, implemented in Angular JS v.
+1.3.15

 ## Get started